Summerhill - an Overview

 Most of the children board during the term time, though there are day pupils as well.
 As the younger ones grow older, they usually prefer to sleep at school.
 Summerhill is co-educational and enjoys the diversity of pupils from throughout the world.

 There is a wide choice of subjects, up to GCSE level.
-A new timetable is created each term when the older children have 'signed-up' for classes, though there is no compulsion to attend.
+A new timetable is created each term when the older children have "signed-up" for classes, through there is no compulsion to attend.

 As well as the structured timetable, there is free access to art, woodwork and computers.
 There are also open areas where pupils not in classes can hang out, amuse themselves, socialise, play games, be creative etc. Adults are not there to create things for the children to do.
 They need to create things for themselves.
 Sports, games and other amusements are all generated by the pupils and adults, according to need.